jhuus/BriteKit/command-reference.md

 Options:
   -c, --cfg PATH    Path to YAML file defining config overrides.
-  -i, --input FILE  Path to checkpoint to convert to ONNX format  [required] --help            Show this message and exit.
+  -i, --input PATH  Path to checkpoint file or directory of checkpoints to
+                    convert to ONNX format  [required] --help            Show this message and exit.
 ```
 ### britekit dedup-rec